Ekaterina-Bash/Laser-KIT/README.md

 # **Laser-Cut Horse Gift Kit**

-It's known, that the symbol of 2026 - is horse.
+It's known, that the symbol of 2026 - is horse :horse:.
 So, let's create a New Year gift, insired by this animal.
 For this goal use laser cutting

 ## **Step 1.
 Inspiration.**
 You can use a lot of sources for searching ideas.
 Pinterest - is good one.